Game Troubleshooting for Intel® Graphics Products

 Games that require an always-connected system, multi-player, or massively multi-player online (MMO) automatically update when you connect to their servers.
 However, single player games can have optional updates pushed out by their developer.
 Check the game Web site or use the provided game updating tool to make sure that the game is up-to-date.

-Contact your computer manufacturer for the latest driver updates.
-If drivers are not available from your manufacturer, you can browse for the appropriate driver on Download Center, or you can use the Intel® Driver & Support Assistant (Intel® DSA) to have your system automatically find and install the latest compatible drivers.
+Check your computer manufacturer site for the latest driver updates.
+If drivers are not available from your manufacturer, you can browse for the appropriate driver on Download Center, or you use the Intel® Driver & Support Assistant (Intel® DSA) to have your system automatically find and install the latest compatible drivers.

 Download the latest BIOS update for your system directly from your OEM.
 A BIOS update can fix compatibility issues between your motherboard and processor, and can also improve overall performance.